10 Deliciously Simple Irish Recipes

-It is a breakfast recipe but the Irish fry can be eaten at any time of the day, and is often enjoyed at super or "tea-time", which is usually around 6pm.
+Yes, it is a breakfast recipe, but the Irish fry can be eaten at any time of the day.
+Indeed, it is often enjoyed at super or "tea-time," which is usually around 6 p.m.
 An Irish fry is best enjoyed with a large pot of black tea.

 These potato scones are often served with an Irish fry and are called potato farls in Ireland.

-In Ireland colcannon was mainly served at Halloween, but nowadays it's eaten throughout the year.
+In Ireland, colcannon was mainly served at Halloween, but nowadays it is eaten throughout the year.
 The secret to this dish is plenty of real Irish salty butter.
 This potato dish can be made into a meal by adding some cooked bacon on the side.
 Try this easy, mess-free way to cook a big batch of bacon.

 Irish Soda Bread

 You won't believe how simple it is to make a soda bread until you try it.
-Unlike most bread, soda bread doesn't require lengthy proving, kneading or any special skill.
+Unlike most bread, soda bread doesn't require lengthy proofing, kneading, or any special skill.
 This recipe is ready in less than an hour.

 Irish Bacon and Cabbage Soup